There's No More Love in Granola, Thanks to the FDA

-What would you do if your granola started a conversation?
-And what if that conversatiuon smacked of innuendo and lust?
+What would you do if your granola spoke?
+And what if those words were full of innuendo and lust?
 Well, you don't need to worry because the government has our backs.
 There's no more love in granola; the FDA just banned it from a well-loved artisanal brand.
-I doubt love was ever an ingredient in mass-produced varieties.
-Read on to learn about how the FDA saved us all, including the White House, from granola love.
+Learn how the FDA saved us all, including the White House, from granola love.

 The FDA banned love in granola

 Did you know that love is not an ingredient?
 I had no idea.
 But according to an article at Fast Company, the FDA banned love from Nashoba Brook Bakery's artisanal granola.
 No joke.
 There's no more love in granola.

-If you had hopes that your breakfast would boost your ego or improve your love life, this is bad news because, according to the FDA, your granola doesn't contain love.
-And if by chance it did in the past, it won't anymore.
-I'm devastated, but at least now I know.
+If you were looking to your morning bowl of granola for an ego boost or improved love life, this is bad news.
+In fact, I'm devastated.
+But at least, now, I know.
 And the FDA just saved me a lot of money I would have spent on high-carb granola—and heartache.

 Granola love in D.C.

 Someone needs to tell the president about the FDA's new rule, though—and, perhaps, a few past presidents, too—because granola made with extra love must be a staple at the White House.
 After all, men who wear very long ties need extra-potent granola.

 "And with fewer people, that climate change migration bill won't be nearly as expensive.
 Yikes!
 I almost forgot: The man with the very, very long tie and his righteous posse banned climate change.
 Well, that's convenient; they got two bans for the price of one."